WannWannDev/-engine-command-script/README.md

 Rename file to "engine"
-Throw in your resources, ensure "engine".
+Throw in your resources, ensure engine.
 ENJOY!